 11. Determination of remuneration for the board members and the auditors

-12. Election of board members, auditors and deputy auditors
+12. Election of board members and Chairman of the board, auditor and deputy auditors

 13. Instruction and charter for the Nomination Committee